 Today Eva is working closely with Skykiwi to engage the Chinese community.

 “I have known the management team at Skykiwi for many years and they believe the work that KXXD is doing is important and meaningful,” says Eva.

 KXXD is sharing conversations on Skykiwi about wellbeing, supporting young people, and what the Mental Health Foundation does in New Zealand.

 Eva says even though mental illness is still a difficult topic to talk about in the Chinese community, she has seen positive changes through her work.

 “KXXD has helped increase not only mental health awareness, but also people’s interest in public health, which is very important for our community.”

 Please visit the bilingual KXXD website (in Chinese and English) for more information.
-There’s also a bilingual KXXD brochure and a range of Five Ways to Wellbeing posters available in different languages, including Chinese.
+There’s also a range of Five Ways to Wellbeing posters available in different languages, including Chinese.